What Is Continuous Code Inspection?

 - Dread that reviews will be boring.

-Continuous code inspections are a better fit for a DevOps world.
+Continuous inspections are a better fit for DevOps.
 To inspect code continuously, you'll need to constantly scan it for defects at every stage of production.

-Code inspections need well-defined criteria — especially continuous code inspections.
+Inspections need well-defined criteria — especially when they're continuous.
 And, of course, these criteria should be specific and measurable.

 Code should be checked according to criteria to ensure requirements are met.
 These include: